 Every client wants an original logo.
-That’s perfectly acceptable.
-But as a designer, just how original is it possible to be?
-With the most honest intent in the world, we’re all subjected to a huge amount of ads, and subliminal advertising holds a lot of sway.
+But as a designer, just how original can you be?
+With the most honest intent, we’re all subjected to a huge amount of marketing, and subliminal advertising holds a lot of sway.

-Here’s what I’ve found — in order to be as original as possible, many projects result in over-complicated designs, adding a new piece here, a different element there.
-But or a logo to be effective it needs to be simple (something I mention in my what makes a great logo? post).
+In order to be as original as possible, many projects result in over-complicated designs, adding a new piece here, a different element there.
+But for a logo to be effective it needs to be simple in appearance.

-Don’t get me wrong, I’m not saying there’s any copying done.
+I’m not saying they’re copies.
 Far from it.
 My question is this: If you look hard enough, will you find an almost exact match to any logo?

-My (old) logo is very similar to the (old) Dosh Dosh logo.
+My old logo is very similar to the old Dosh Dosh logo (no longer online).

-From time to time I receive emails from regular readers, pointing me in the direction of Dosh Dosh due to the similarity.
-Maki, the Dosh Dosh author, assures me his designer created an original logo, and I believe him.
-The blog world is a fairly close-knit one really, and it’d be foolish to think that two blogs with a few thousand readers between them could stay out of each others way.
+I used to receive emails from readers, pointing me in the direction of Dosh Dosh due to the similarity.
+Maki, the Dosh Dosh author, assured me his designer created an original logo.
+I believe him.
+The blog world is fairly close-knit, and it’d be foolish to think that two blogs with a few thousand readers between them could stay out of each others way.
 Maki’s smarter than that.